Entrepreneur in Residence, Molson School of Business, Concordia University

 AIA OAA LEED AP, Principal

-Sybil is an alumna of the 2017 Governor General’s Canadian Leadership Conference where she was part of the Nova Scotia study group.
+Sybil is an alumna of the 2017 Governor General’s Canadian Leadership Conference where she was a member of the Nova Scotia study group.

 Director of Government Relations, IBEW Canada and